Chordoma is a rare type of bone cancer.

 Your doctors need to find out as much as possible about the type, position and size of the tumour so they can plan your treatment.
 You may have a number of tests and investigations.

-The doctor will examine you thoroughly and test your reflexes and the power and feeling in your arms and legs.
+The doctor will examine you thoroughly.
+They will test your reflexes and the power and feeling in your arms and legs.

 You will have a CT or MRI scan to find the exact position and size of the tumour.